awesome31/learning-curve/docs/Deep Learning/Character Level Models/bigram.md

 And we have multiple such words.
 So there is a lot of structure here that we can try and model.

+## What is the Bigram Model?

+Let us discuss what is the Bigram model that we are going to be creating.
+In general a model has 3 components:

+1. Input: In Bigram the Input will be a character.
+2. Labels: In Bigram the Labels will be the next character.
+3. Output: In Bigram the Output is the probability of each character in the vocabulary.

 ## Reading the dataset

 ```python